intershop/helm-charts/charts/iom/docs/ExampleProd.rst

 The upgrade process will take some minutes before being finished.

-In the `previous section <TODO>`_ you may have noticed that the behavior of pods during the installation process is identical no matter which Kubernetes environment was used (Docker Desktop, AKS).
+In the `previous example <ExampleDemo.rst>`_ you may have noticed that the behavior of pods during the installation process is identical no matter which Kubernetes environment was used (Docker Desktop, AKS).
 The same applies to the upgrade process.
 For this reason, the box "Observe progress" will be skipped in the current section.

 Uninstall IOM
 =============